 17. The Voidz

-The Voidz is a project by The Strokes’ frontman Julian Casablancas, delving into more experimental sounds.
+The Voidz is a project by The Strokes’ frontman Julian Casablancas that leans into more experimental sounds.
 The band merges indie rock with inventive and unconventional musical styles, offering a fresh take on Casablancas’ artistry.

 18. Boredoms